Readathon fundraising ideas that are easier to run.

 Classroom goals

-Let classrooms chase reading-minute or fundraising goals that teachers can talk about during the day.
+Let classrooms chase reading-minute or fundraising goals a teacher can talk about during the day.

 Student prizes